Parallel Augmentation and Dual Enhancement for Occluded Person Re-identification: Proposed Methods

 \subsection{Dual Enhancement Strategy}

-The context information (in global feature) and details (in local feature) are critical in person Re-ID.
-Many approaches extract both global and local feature in training phase and optimize them together.
-However, they ignore the context information and details may not be valid at the same time, as shown in Fig. \ref{figure_motivation} (c).
-Therefore, we propose to enhance both global and local features in training phase in the interactive way.
-Inspired by the interaction of global and local features in multi-modal person Re-ID \cite{IEEE}, we design a dual enhancement strategy for occluded Re-ID.
+Many approaches extract critical global and local features in the training phase and optimize them together.
+However, they ignore the context information, and the details may not be valid at the same time.
+To solve this problem, we design the dual enhancement strategy (DES) to enhance both global and local features in an interactive way inspired by \cite{IEEE}.

-After feature extraction, we can obtain three global features ($f_g^1$, $f_g^2$, $f_g^3$) from $I_{base}$, $I_{erased}$, $I_{cropped}$ respectively.
-Due to the $I_{erased}$, $I_{cropped}$ are polluted by unknown obstacles and irregular crop, the local details of global feature $f_g^2$ and $f_g^3$ have limited useful information.
-Therefore, only the global feature $f_g^1$ from $I_{base}$ processed by $BaseAugmentation$ and corresponding local features ($f_l^1$, $f_l^2$ ... $f_l^n$) are considered in our dual enhancement strategy.
-The $n$ denotes the number of local features, and set to 4 in experiment.
-First, each local feature will be enhanced by global feature, and the original local features are treated as residuals and added back to the enhanced local features.
-This process can be formulated as follow:
+After feature extraction, we can obtain the global features $f_g^1$ from $I_{base}$ and the local features ($f_l^1$, $f_l^2$ ... $f_l^n$) by splitting the $f_g^1$.
+The $n$ denotes the number of local features and is set to 4 in our experiment.
+First, each local feature will be enhanced by the global feature, and the original local features are treated as residuals and added back to the enhanced local features.
+This process can be formulated as follows:

-Then the global features are also enhanced in the same way to absorb the details in the local features, as shown in Fig. \ref{figure_network}.
+Then the global features are also enhanced similarly to absorb the details in the local features, as shown in Fig. \ref{figure_network}.
 This process can be formulated as:

-The REM denotes relation-based enhancement module as shown in Fig. \ref{figure_REM}, and can be formulated as:
+where the REM($\cdot$) denotes the relation-based enhancement module and can be formulated as:

-where the $f_l^{'}$, $f_l^{''}$ and $f_g^{'}$ are the features after $Conv1 \times 1$, the $\odot$ denotes transpose multiply.
-The structure of REM is shown in Fig. \ref{figure_REM}, and we use only one local feature and the global feature to illustrate.
-After dual enhancement, both global and local features contain information from context and details.
-Then all global features ($f_g^{1}$, $f_g^{2}$, $f_g^{3}$) and local features ($f_l^{1}$, ... $f_l^{n}$) will be concatenated to form the final person description for training, and only $f_g^{1}$ and corresponding local features will be used in testing phase.
+where $\sigma$ denotes sigmoid, the $f_l^{'}$, $f_l^{''}$ and $f_g^{'}$ are the features after $Conv1 \times 1$, the $\odot$ denotes transpose multiply.
+The structure of REM is shown in Fig. \ref{figure_network}, and we use only one local feature and the global feature to illustrate.
+Then global features ($f_g^{1}$, $f_g^{2}$, $f_g^{3}$) and local features ($f_l^{1}$, ... $f_l^{n}$) will be concatenated to form the final person description.

-The main difference of our dual enhancement strategy and interaction in \cite{IEEE} is that we consider both context and detailed information in person Re-ID, and the global and local features will promote each other in our DES. \cite{IEEE} only used the global information to enhance local features, ignoring the importance of local details.